How to Sharpen Kitchen Knives: Complete Guide for Home Cooks

 When to Sharpen vs When to Hone

-If your knife slides off a tomato skin instead of cutting through it โ€” sharpen.
-If the knife cuts but feels slightly less precise than usual โ€” hone.
+If your knife slides off a tomato skin instead of cutting through it โ sharpen.
+If the knife cuts but feels slightly less precise โ hone.
 Most home cooks should sharpen two to four times per year and hone every time they cook.
-Store knives on a magnetic strip or in a knife block โ€” loose in a drawer causes rapid dulling from blade contact.
+Store knives on a magnetic strip or in a knife block โ loose in a drawer causes rapid dulling.
+For storage solutions see our kitchen organisation guide.

 Best Knives for Home Cooks